cammaro08/hackerNews-Scraper/README.md

 If you love to stay up to date with what is hot in technology, read Hacker News every day.
 In order to make it more fun to read for robots (and me), I wrote a simple command line application that would output to STDOUT the top posts in JSON.

 If the post has any missing requried field, then that post is discarded from result.
 I could have just have print out the post with empty values but I think it would be better to just disregard them since it would makes things a little less complicated if a bot was to come across the result from my application.
 This is purely my design decision for this project.

+*Output format*
+`
+[     {         "title": "Web Scraping in 2016",         "uri": "https://franciskim.co/2016/08/24/dont-need-no-stinking-api-web-scraping-2016-beyond/",         "author": "franciskim",         "points": 133,         "comments": 80,         "rank": 1     },
+{         "title": "Instapaper is joining Pinterest",         "uri": "http://blog.instapaper.com/post/149374303661",         "author": "ropiku",         "points": 182,         "comments": 99,         "rank": 2     } ]
+`
 ## Screenshots
 ![Example screenshot](./img/screenshot.png)
 ## Technologies